 When Vietnamese Coriander (Persicaria odorata) starts being once again harvested for use in our kitchen, we automatically feel the joy of knowing that lighter evenings and warmer weather are on their way.

-There is evidence to suggest that historically this plant was used by monks as an anti-aphrodisiac.
-I couldn’t possibly comment on that - but can assure you that this variety both smells and tastes amazing.
 It lends a little tropical glamour to our kitchen garden during the summer and my evening meals wouldn’t be the same without it!

 From January to March, customers are able to pre-order herbs for delivery later in spring, to ensure that you receive the unusual varieties that you desire.
 We begin dispatch of pre-orders from late March, once all items in your order are available for dispatch in one delivery, as some varieties will be available a little later in the year than others.
 You will receive notification when this dispatch takes place along with tracking information but if you would like an estimated delivery date after placing your pre-order, please do not hesitate to contact us.

 From late March to autumn, herbs will be available for immediate dispatch subject to their availability.
 We dispatch our fresh potted herbs Monday-Wednesday each week to avoid postal delays over the weekend.
 We aim to dispatch all fresh herb orders in less than seven days, i.e. an order placed Thursday-Sunday would likely be dispatched the following Monday/Tuesday.
 Orders placed Monday-Tuesday we would aim to dispatch by the Wednesday of that week.
 We do not dispatch on bank holidays..